 Are any success indicators defined for the position?

-To whom does the Quality Managers report when there is an exception in the organization?
+To whom does the quality manager report when there is an exception in the organization?

-To whom does the Quality Managers report when there is an exception outside the organization?
+To whom does the quality manager report when there is an exception outside the organization?

-Chapter 3 – This chapter will examine the authority of Quality Managers in different sectors (including pharmaceuticals, pharmaceuticals, food, the service industry, hi-tech, and the military).
-The data obtained in Chapter 2 will be further examined via interviews and observations with Quality Managers.
+Chapter 3 – This chapter will examine the authority of quality managers in different sectors (including pharmaceuticals, pharmaceuticals, food, the service industry, hi-tech, and the military).
+The data obtained in Chapter 2 will be further examined via interviews and observations with quality managers.

-In Theis study, we will address the following questions:
+In this study, I will address the following questions:

 Is it essential that every organization appoint an individual or team responsible for quality control?
-Through a critical analysis of the findings obtained through the qualitative and quantitative parts of this study, I will examine the importance of the role of the Quality Managers in organizations;
+Through a critical analysis of the findings obtained through the qualitative and quantitative parts of this study, I will examine the importance of the role of quality managers in organizations;

-What is the authority of a Quality Managers in an organization compared to other semi-professional roles in the same organization?
+What is the authority of a quality manager in an organization compared to other semi-professional roles in the same organization?

-Does the authority of Quality Managers s and their influence within their employing organizations differ among industry sectors?
+Does the authority of quality managers and their influence within their employing organizations differ among industry sectors?

-How do Quality Managers deal with challenges in their day-to-day work?
+How do quality managers deal with challenges in their day-to-day work?

 Literature review

-Strict customer demands regarding quality standards have led organizations in Israel to appoint Quality Managers even though they are not required to do so by law.
-In this study, I argue that the role of the Quality Managers needs to be institutionalized, since currently, their successful performance in the role depends on the culture of the organizations employing them.
-Quality Managers must ensure that the demands of industry regulators and consumers are met, but at the same time they are also part of the management structure in their own organizations, which seek to implement processes quickly and save resources and time.
-It is common for an organization’s management to see quality control as a function that “burdens” production processes, and Quality Managers find themselves in conflict with senior management and the consumer and/or regulator.
+Strict customer demands regarding quality standards have led organizations in Israel to appoint quality managers even though they are not required to do so by law.
+In this study, I argue that the role of the quality manager needs to be institutionalized, since currently, their successful performance in the role depends on the culture of the organizations employing them.
+Quality managers must ensure that the demands of industry regulators and consumers are met, but at the same time they are also part of the management structure in their own organizations, which seek to implement processes quickly and save resources and time.
+It is common for an organization’s management to see quality control as a function that “burdens” production processes, and quality managers find themselves in conflict with senior management and the consumer and/or regulator.

-In Israel, quality control as a profession developed from the area, with a low level of Regulatory intervention.
+In Israel, quality control as a profession developed from the area, with a low level of regulatory intervention.
 There has been no oversight from academic experts, and developments in the profession have been disconnected from those in other countries.
-Quality control is a profession that requires soft skills and there are no restrictions over who is appointed to the role in terms of education, training, or professional qualifications This is also reflected in the fact that, often, Quality Managers are granted minimal authority in their role.
+Quality control is a profession that requires soft skills and there are no restrictions over who is appointed to the role in terms of education, training, or professional qualifications This is also reflected in the fact that, often, quality managers are granted minimal authority in their role.

-There are three main aspects that characterize the role of the Quality Managers:
+There are three main aspects that characterize the role of the quality manager:

-Relevant knowledge-a professional background pertinent to the employing organization.
+Relevant knowledge—a professional background pertinent to the employing organization.